mtarsel/ContainerAnalysis/README.md

 # The Container Analysis Project
 An application to gather information about images and containers on DockerHub and output this helpful info into a CSV file.

-## NOTE: currently only supports dockerhub repoistory
+## NOTE: currently only supports dockerhub repository

 # How to Run it